 The various Moroccan cooking styles can be defined by their color, which results from the spices and the cooking method.
 Initially you may think different style dishes look similar, but after seeing more examples and becoming more familiar with Moroccan cuisine, the differences will become more apparent.

 Yellow and red are two colors associated with the primary Moroccan cooking styles.
 M’qualli and qadra have yellow sauces while m’hammar and mchermel style dishes have red.
-The colors are a result of the primary spices and fats used in each cooking style:
+The colors are a result of the primary spices and fats used in each cooking style.

-- Qadra: A yellow hue results from the use of saffron, pepper (black, white or mixed), and a generous amount of onions.
+In qadra dishes, a yellow hue results from the use of saffron, pepper (black, white or mixed), and a generous amount of onions.
 Butter and/or smen are the main fats used, although some dishes from this category use a mix of vegetable and olive oil.
 It is a very famous method in cities such as Fez, Meknes, Marrakesh and Rabat.
 It is reputed for being a delicate style with a light marqa.

-- M’hammar: A red hue is the main signature of this style due to the use of paprika.
+A red hue is the main signature of m’hammar style dishes due to the use of paprika.
 The main spices are sweet paprika and cumin, but chili or harissa can also be used.
 At the end of cooking, the meat used to be sauteed in melted smen (which had been used to cook the dish from the beginning) to deepen the red color.
 Now, however, oven-roasting replaces sauteing as the finishing method as it improves texture and gives the meat a deep mahogany color.
 The most famous dishes calling for this style of cooking are reserved for special occasions.

-- Mchermel: The red sauce of mchermel style cooking is well-seasoned and can be herby.
+The red sauce of mchermel style cooking is well-seasoned and can be herby.
 It calls for the same spices and herbs used in Morocco’s iconic chermoula, and the dish might include grated tomatoes or tomato paste.
 (Note that an herbless version of chermoula is what is used to make m’hammar.)

 M’hammar or m’chermel dishes can have preserved lemons added to the marinade or the cooking sauce.
 In some regions, m’qualli does too, but a qadra can not have this addition.